-You can choose to have a religious ceremony or a civil ceremony when you are getting married.
-If you are forming a civil partnership you will be able to have a civil ceremony alone- see more information on civil partnerships.
+When you get married you can choose to have a religious ceremony or a civil ceremony.
+If you are forming a civil partnership you can only have a civil ceremony.
+Find out more about civil partnerships.

 You can arrange to have a civil ceremony in Harrow at:

-If you are marrying in the Established Church (the Church of England or Church of Wales) all the arrangements will normally be made by your vicar.
+If you are marrying in the Established Church all the arrangements will normally be made by your vicar.
+(The established Church is the Church of England or Church of Wales).

-If you are subject to immigration control and you want to marry in the Established Church you will need to submit your notice of marriage to the register office.
+If you're subject to immigration control and you want to marry in the Established Church, you will need to submit your notice of marriage to the register office.

 Non-Church of England religious weddings

 A few places may require you to arrange for the attendance of a registrar on the day of the wedding.
-They will advise you if this is the case, if so please contact us as early as possible to book a registrar using the details at the end of this page.
+They will advise you if this is the case.
+If so please contact us as early as possible to book a registrar using the details at the end of this page.

 Customary religious weddings

-In some faiths, the customary religious weddings ceremonies aren't recognised under English law.
+In some faiths, the customary religious wedding ceremonies aren't recognised under English law.
 To receive the legal status of your marriage you will need to have a simple civil marriage performed separately.
 You will need to confirm if this required before arranging the date for your religious wedding.
 If a separate civil wedding is needed, we strongly advise you to schedule it first, otherwise there may be legal complications later.
-To confirm if your ceremony is recognised under English law please contact us using the details at the end of this page.
+To confirm whether your ceremony is recognised under English law please contact us using the details at the end of this page.

 Before you have your ceremony you must: